Healthcare Actuary – A Day in the Life

 Certification for Healthcare Actuaries

-While earning a degree in actuarial science is not required in order to become an actuary, passing a series of certification exams is necessary.
+While earning a degree in actuarial science is not required to become an actuary, passing a series of certification exams is necessary.
 In order to work as a healthcare actuary, an Associate of the Society of Actuaries (ASA) designation must be earned through the Society of Actuaries (SOA), the world’s largest actuarial professional organization.

 In addition to the five required certification examinations, prospective ASAs must take an e-learning course, submit a proctored project assessment, provide a list of validation of educational experiences (VEEs), and attend a professionalism seminar.
 This process can take several years, and most professionals enter the field with just one or two completed exams and work towards completing the rest of the requirements while gaining work experience.